-MRI and magnetic fields
+•• MRI and magnetic fields

-Be certain to caution patients about procedures that could be harmful to the sound processor, such as MRI and any other involving magnetic fields.
+Be certain to caution patients about procedures that could be harmful to the sound processor, such as MRI and other magnetic fields.
 Always remove the sound processor before an MRI procedure.
-The implant itself and the abutment are considered MR Conditional and can be safely scanned within defined conditions at 1.5 and 3.0 Tesla.
-For more information, refer to the MRI information supplied with the product.
+The implant itself and the abutment are not ferromagnetic and will not cause any damage to the patient during an MRI.10 The resulting artifacts are minor.